sheltermanager/asm3/doc/manual/options.rst

   this option is on, a log record detailing what was changed is created every time you change a person's address.

-* When I send an email, record it in the log: If this option is on, a log record is created containing the text content of the email and the recipients email address.
+* When I send an email, record it in the log: If this option is on, when sending an email the option to record that email in the log will be on by default.

 Lost and Found
 --------------